-Everyone has something to say about Singapore’s local fashion scene, but one can’t deny that it has come a long way.
+Everyone has something to say about Singapore’s local fashion scene, but we can’t deny that it has come a long way.
 While some of the biggest homegrown names may have closed over the years, there’s still plenty of room to grow with emerging and veteran labels still going from strength to strength.
 In honour of the nation’s birthday this month, our local pride has us celebrating our favourite Singapore fashion labels.